Actively Recruiting

 • Receiving other investigational agents except virus-specific cytotoxic T-cells before transplant

-• History of allergic reactions to study drugs (steroids, cyclophosphamide, busulfan)
+• History of allergic reactions to study drugs such as steroids, cyclophosphamide, or busulfan

 • Chronic active hepatitis B with positive surface antigen without hepatology consultation

-• Psychiatric disorder affecting protocol compliance or consent
+• Psychiatric disorder that compromises protocol compliance or informed consent

 • Active central nervous system malignancy

-• Active malignancy outside hematopoietic system except virus-driven cancers controlled by transplant
+• Active malignancy in other organs except virus-driven tumors controlled by immune recovery

-• No suitable matched or haploidentical donor available
+• No available suitable HLA-matched or haploidentical donor

 AI-Screening